 Cheyenne Rim Trail is a 22.3 mile lightly trafficked loop trail located near Wellington, Colorado that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Soapstone is extraordinary with over 28 square miles of wide open vistas, nearly pristine grasslands, miles of trails and world-renowned cultural resources.
 It is truly a place to treasure!
 Visit Soapstone Prairie to meet the past, enjoy the present and preserve the future.
 Cheyenne Rim Trail, 11.7 miles with connection to Canyon trail and Red Mountain Open Space.

 The trail begins about 100 ft north of the picnic area at the South Trailhead Parking Lot in the Soapstone Prairie Natural Area.
 The trail meanders and gradually gains in elevation along the bluff line to the west.
 At about the five mile mark the gain markedly increases, but is still moderate until you gain the rim the overlooks the Red Mountain Open Space to the West.
 The trail is easy to follow, but there are numerous game and stock trails along the way.
 There are many side trails.
 These run to various stock tanks or are old Ranch roads.
 The trail is popular with horses and mountain bikes.
 The area is good winter range for Pronghorn Antelope, Mule deer, and Elk.
 The ares is also winter range for cattle.

 Approaching the rim from the east was a great ride, but attempting to decent via the western route was very rough.
 Several portions of the trail were essentially riding down sand and gravel filled washouts, and extremely tight single track conditions.
 Would recommend full suspension.